canevarolo/canevarolo/README.md

 #### Languages I know
 </p>

-I learnt the foundamentals of C come years ago, I recently learned the applications of Matlab for heat transfer problems also in 2D.
+I learnt the foundamentals of C come years ago, I recently learned the applications of Matlab for heat transfer problems with 2D applications, transitory and advection.
 I'd like to learn Python.

 #### ⚡ My GitHub Statistics